 Service of Court Documents

 Because the rules of service are strict or otherwise at the discretion of the Court, it is sometimes necessary to seek an order from the Court for "substituted service".
-In such circumstances the Court will direct the party trying to serve the documents as to what method of service it will accept.
+In such circumstances the Court will direct the party trying to serve the documents by a particular method of service, and upon that being done, accept tht service as being effected.
 For instance it may order that the party be served by posting the documents to their employer's address or to a relative's address.

 Springwood Lawyers is able to assist you in locating the party to be served and to serve the party in accordance with the Court rules.
 If necessary, Springwoods Lawyers is able to make an application on your behalf for substituted service.